 September to October – High Season

-End of Botswana's cool, dry winter.
-September and October deliver some of the hottest weather of the year.
-It's a classic dry season, with baked and leaf-stripped landscapes.
-In other words, very hot days!
-Food and water are becoming harder to find, so animals congregate around watering holes and along rivers, making game viewing excellent.
+The best time to visit Botswana for a Big 5 safari is right at the end of the country’s parched winter.
+September and October are the hottest, driest months of the year and, at the end of a long, dry winter, food and water are dangerously scarce forcing wildlife into even greater concentrations around whatever feeding and watering places they can find.
 This is also the best time to visit Chobe, where you'll see massive elephant herds along the river.
 It's also the best time to go to the Linyanti, Kwando and Selinda reserves.

 November – Start of Green Season (Low)